andrewpak/my-dwm/README.md

 The isCol function is still in drw.c, just commented out.
 I left it there in case I need to reference it later.

 The status bar is handled by dwmblocks and is required for it to work as I have it on my machine.
+Here is the link to said repository: https://github.com/torrinfail/dwmblocks

 The weather is retrieved through a simple shell script that runs `curl -s 'wttr.in/?format=1' | awk '{print $2}'` once per day.

 Heres a picture of how it looks:

 ![](./2022-08-27_02-15.png)